narqo/jqueryui-bl/README.md

 *NOTE: This project is in the early development state.
 Do not use it*

-This is an basic environment for building library from orinal jQuery UI source code.
+This is an basic environment for building library from original jQuery UI source code.

 Usage